 The zoning summons approach is a popular alternative used by some communities.
-It is a good intermediate technique which often resolves the problem, and reduces the number of times the city or village attorney or a court has to be relied upon.
+It is a good intermediate technique which often resolves the problem, and reduces the number of times the township attorney or a court has to be relied upon.
+Please note: in order for a ticket to be accepted in court, the court must first approve the form and contents of the ticket.
 The following is a general description of how this approach is used:

+A suspected zoning violation is reported or identified.

+2. Zoning administrator:
-- A suspected zoning violation is reported or identified. - 2.
-Zoning administrator: - a) Makes a preliminary visit to the site to identify if a zoning violation exists.
-If no violation is found, the matter if documented and the case closed. - b) If a violation if found, it is documented along with the facts supporting this conclusion.
-A photo showing the violation and containing the date, time, place and

-- signed by the observer should be made and retained. - c) Meets face to face with the landowner to discuss the violation. - 1) The zoning violation is explained. - Remedial measures to correct the violation are concretely identified for the landowner. - d) Issues a "warning ticket" (after the meeting) to the violator with one copy to be filed.
-The ticket states: - 1) The zoning violation, - 2) The meeting, - 3) Measures to be taken to correct the violation, and - 4) A (uniform) period of time allowed within which to correct the violation. - e) Reinspects the site, upon expiration of the time period.
+- a) Makes a preliminary visit to the site to identify if a zoning violation exists.
+If no violation is found, the matter is documented and the case closed. - b) If a violation is found, it is documented along with the facts supporting this conclusion.
+A photo showing the violation and containing the date, time, place and signed by the observer should be made and retained. - c) Meets face to face with the landowner to discuss the violation. - 1) The zoning violation is explained. - 2) Remedial measures to correct the violation are concretely identified for the landowner. - d) Issues a "warning ticket" (after the meeting) to the violator with one copy to be filed.
+The ticket states: - 1) The zoning violation, - 2) The meeting, - 3) Measures to be taken to correct the violation, and - 4) A (uniform) period of time allowed within which to correct the violation.

+e) Reinspects the site, upon expiration of the time period.
 If compliance is shown, the zoning administrator so signifies on the file copy and the violator's copy of the warning ticket.
 The matter is resolved.